 Operational efficiency and sustainability are two key objectives at Windy Ridge.
 And both are the main reasons why Bos decided to invest into his farm’s manure and nutrient management system.
 “The Trident system allows us to generate operational savings and I also believe that traditional manure handling under-utilizes the valuable nutrients”, adds the third generation dairyman.
 The dairy now captures a high percentage of the nutrients found in the manure, which completely changed how Bos and his team look at manure.
-He explains, “We have a solid demand for the recovered nutrients in our area alone and in the future we’ll be able to develop a more comprehensive business model to market them.”
-The clarified water is reused partially on the farm, the rest is sent as nutrient deplete liquid to the farm’s lagoon, and from there irrigated back onto the fields.
+He explains, “We currently have a solid demand for the recovered nutrients in our area alone.
+In the future we’ll be able to develop a more comprehensive business model to market them.”
+The clarified water is reused partially on the farm.
+The rest is sent as nutrient deplete liquid to the farm’s lagoon, and from there irrigated back onto the fields.

 Image 1: Indiana dairy Windy Ridge recovers nutrients and water from the manure that the farm’s 8,000 cows produce.
 The system is a critical component in the farm’s sustainability program.